Dileep2109/Task-manager-MUI/README.md

 # Task-manager-MUI

-# Task Manager Application

-A frontend task management application built with React + Vite and Material
+A frontend task management application built with React + Vite and Material UI

 ## Features